natsousa/blog/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 $ ruby --v
 ```
 <br/>
-If you do not hare it yet, let's install it!
+If you do not have it yet, let's install it!

 __2.1 Install Ruby and Jekyll on Windowns__